Seasonality in the tourist accommodation sector

 The monthly distribution broken down by type of accommodation (see Figure 3) indicates that the summer peak is partly related to higher seasonality for accommodation other than hotels and similar establishments, mainly campsites, which depend much more on the weather (and are often closed in winter).
 However, the seasonal bias for hotels was most probably smoothed by overnight business travel.

 Domestic versus inbound tourists

-Nights spent by domestic tourists in tourist accommodation were more concentrated in July and August than those spent by inbound tourists
+Nights spent by domestic tourists in tourist accommodation were more concentrated in August than those spent by inbound tourists

-Domestic travellers appeared to be the main contributors to the peak in nights spent in tourist accommodation in July and August (see Figure 4).
+Domestic travellers appeared to be the main contributors to the peak in nights spent in tourist accommodation in August (see Figure 4).
 In the other months of the year, the figures for nights spent by domestic and inbound tourists were comparable.

 Schemes to encourage domestic holiday makers to travel in the low season could reduce the seasonal bias in the tourist accommodation sector.
 However, although the domestic market may be easier to reach (from a marketing and tourism policy point of view), the importance of school holidays and production downtime in certain sectors of the economy cannot be ignored as key factors in planning holidays.

-In contrast to what we see in Figure 4, the seasonal effects were slightly smoothed when looking at a three-month period by grouping peak months and more ‘normal’ months (see Table 5).
+In contrast to what we see in Figure 4, the seasonal effects were slightly smoothed when looking at a three-month period by grouping peak months and slower months (see Table 5).
+At aggregate level (EU-27), the distribution of nights spent by domestic and inbound tourists broadly followed the same pattern.